Sampling recovery in Bochner spaces and applications to parametric PDEs: Introduction and main results

 where $C$ is a positive constant independent of $M,N,n$ and $u$.
-For log-normal random inputs ($\UUi= \RRi$), the convergence rate of linear collocation approximation of the parametric solution $u(\by)$ obtained via the sampling algorithm $S_n^V$ is $n^{-1/q}$.
-This is an important improvement compared to all previous works \cite{BNT2007,Dung19,Dung21,DD-Erratum23,DNSZ2023,EST18,MNST2014,NTW2008,NTW2008a}, etc., which are off by a factor $n^{1/2}$ from this convergence rate.
-In particular, it is significantly better than the rates $n^{- \frac{1}{2}(1/q- 1/2)}$ and $n^{-(1/q - 1/2)}$ which have been recently obtained in obtained in \cite[Theorem 3.18]{EST18} and \cite[Corollary 5.3]{Dung21}, respectively.
-The same notable improvement of convergence rate holds true for linear collocation approximation of relevant infinite-dimensional holomorphic functions on $\RRi$ (cf.\ \cite{DNSZ2023}) and of parametric parabolic PDEs.
-In the case of affine random inputs ($\UUi=\IIi$), the convergence rate $n^{-1/q}$ is better than the best-known convergence rate $(n/\log n)^{-1/q}$ of (linear and non-linear) collocation approximation (cf.\ \cite{ADM2024,CCMNT2015,Dung19,ZDS19}).
+For log-normal random inputs ($\UUi= \RRi$), the convergence rate of linear non-intrusive approximation of the parametric solution $u(\by)$ obtained via the sampling algorithm $S_n^V$ is $n^{-1/q}$.
+This is an important improvement compared to all previous works, such as \cite{BNT2007,Dung19,Dung21,DD-Erratum23,DNSZ2023,EST18,MNST2014,NTW2008,NTW2008a}, which are off by a factor $n^{1/2}$ from this convergence rate.
+In particular, it is significantly better than the rates $n^{- \frac{1}{2}(1/q- 1/2)}$ and $n^{-(1/q - 1/2)}$ which have been recently obtained in \cite[Theorem 3.18]{EST18} and \cite[Corollary 5.9]{Dung21}, respectively.
+The same notable improvement in the convergence rate holds true for linear polynomial interpolation of relevant infinite-dimensional holomorphic functions on $\RRi$ (cf.\ \cite{DNSZ2023}) and of parametric parabolic PDEs.
+In the case of affine random inputs ($\UUi=\IIi$), the convergence rate $n^{-1/q}$ is better than the best-known convergence rate $(n/\log n)^{-1/q}$ of (linear and non-linear) non-intrusive approximation (cf.\ \cite{ADM2024,CCMNT2015,Dung19,ZDS19}).
 Notice also that the convergence rate $n^{-1/q}$ coincides with the optimal convergence rate of (linear and non-linear) intrusive spectral and Galerkin approximation of solutions to parametric PDEs with random inputs (cf.\ \cite{BCDC17,BCDM17,BCM17,Dung21}).
-We believe that, using the techniques developed in this paper, similar improvements could also be achieved for the linear collocation approximation of infinite-dimensional holomorphic functions on $\IIi$.
+We believe that, using the techniques developed in this paper, similar improvements could also be achieved for the linear approximation of relevant infinite-dimensional holomorphic functions on $\IIi$.
 However, this is beyond the scope of current consideration.
 Last but not least, it is worth emphasizing that the proof methods for the main results are simple yet entirely novel.
-The approaches rely on the connection between sampling recovery in abstract reproducing kernel Hilbert spaces and collocation approximations of solutions to parametric PDEs.
-The proof methods then are based on the weighted summability properties of the generalized polynomial chaos expansion coefficients.
-Moreover, these methods can be extend and generalize to other problems in Uncertainty Quantification for parametric PDEs with random inputs such like fully discrete collocation approximation, among others.
-The last problem will be devoted in a forthcoming paper.
+The approaches rely on the connection between sampling recovery in abstract RKHSs and {associated approximations} of solutions to parametric PDEs.
+The proof methods { are then based} on the weighted summability properties of the GPC expansion coefficients.
+Moreover, these methods {can be extended and generalized} to other problems in Uncertainty Quantification for parametric PDEs with random inputs, such as fully discrete multilevel non-intrusive approximation, among others. {The last problem has been recently considered in~\cite{DD2025}.}